frnmst/gnupot/README.md

 - No server-side program running.
   - Only programs like `inotify` and `git` needs to be installed on the server.
+- Very simple setup.
+  - Stupid setup which initializes local and remote repositories.
+This setups also writes user configuration. **TODO**

 ###WARNING